Poetry Form - The Tanka.

 translated by Jane Hirshfield with Mariko Aratani.

-In English, the Tanka is usually written as five short lines.
+In English, the tanka is usually written as five short lines.

 Your Composition.

-Of course, there is much more to the Tanka than the number and length of its lines.
+Of course, there is much more to the tanka than the number and length of its lines.
 To a first approximation:

 3. Pay special attention to the part of the tanka that connect and leads from the image of nature to the emotion.
 This is where the poem turns or pivots between the physical outer world and the non-physical inner world.
-Most commonly, tanka pivot just after or else during the third line.
+Most commonly, tanka pivot just before or after or during the third line.

 5. Like a haiku, make your tanka concise and a reflection of nature.
 Both have the appearance of simplicity, but with underlying layers and resonances.
+However, the tanka tends to be more lyrical, flowing, and emotive than most haiku.

-A Tanka was historically written for emotional purposes, to redirect someone's heart, whereas a Haiku is more subtle in its evocation of emotion.
+A tanka was historically written for emotional purposes, to redirect someone's heart, whereas a Haiku is more subtle in its evocation of emotion.

 Jane Reichhold in Writing and Enjoying Haiku gives many important pointers, including: